6-8 forward from Gahanna, Ohio joins Commodores after two-year stint at Syracuse

 Prior to his arrival in Nashville, Drew brought an impressive basketball resume from all levels of the game after spending the previous five seasons as head coach at his alma mater, Valparaiso.

-"Our goal was to identify a proven head coach capable of exciting Commodore Nation and perhaps most importantly, able to mirror Vanderbilt's values and aspirations," said Williams.
-"With Bryce Drew we were able to check all those boxes.
-We are thrilled to welcome Coach Drew and his family to the Vanderbilt community and the great city of Nashville."
+“Our goal was to identify a proven head coach capable of exciting Commodore Nation and perhaps most importantly, able to mirror Vanderbilt’s values and aspirations,” said Vanderbilt Director of Athletics David Williams.
+“With Bryce Drew we were able to check all those boxes.
+We are thrilled to welcome Coach Drew and his family to the Vanderbilt community and the great city of Nashville.”

-Drew, a three-time Horizon League Coach of the Year and two-time NABC District 12 Coach of the Year, comes to the Commodores after a five-year stint at Valparaiso, where he averaged 25 wins a season, won four regular season championships, and made four postseason appearances, two in the NCAA Tournament and two in the NIT, with the Crusaders.
+Drew, a three-time Horizon League Coach of the Year and two-time NABC District 12 Coach of the Year, averaged 25 wins a season at Valparaiso, won four regular season championships, and made four postseason appearances, two in the NCAA Tournament and two in the NIT, with the Crusaders.